Athens Acropolis Useful Websites Greece

 It is impossible to walk down the street in Greece without running into a bakery or pâtisserie shop or “gyradiko”.
 There are food outlets everywhere and that doesn’t even include the coffee spots that we so love to frequent.

-In addition to having an overwhelming amount of options, “delivery” or having your food, coffee and drinks sent to you is very common.
+In addition to having an overwhelming amount of options, “delivery” or having your food, coffee, and drinks sent to you is very common.
 I have gotten food delivery at home, the beach, a public park or even the hairdresser’s office while waiting to dye my hair.

-The biggest website at the moment for online delivery is e-FOOD.
-They have a user-friendly interface, daily deals, lots of participating businesses on offer and you can also see what the minimum spend is for an order, how long you will have to wait and rating and reviews for every business.
+They have a user-friendly interface, daily deals, lots of participating businesses on offer and you can also see what the minimum spend is for an order, how long you will have to wait and ratings and reviews for every business.

 A similar business mode is Deliveras.gr.